 What is a Personal Assistant?
 A Personal Assistant (PA) is not a carer or nurse.
-The role of a PA is to follow the instruction and direction of the disabled person (PA User), to enable that individual to live independently in the manner in which they choose.
+The role of a Personal Assistant is to follow the instruction and direction of the disabled person, known as a Personal Assistant User (PA User), to enable that individual to live independently in the manner in which they choose.